majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The main result is that a **composite cost** explains the observed movements better than individual criteria alone.

-The most successful formulation combines:
+The most successful formulation combines criteria related to:

-[
-\text{Mechanical Effort}
-+
-\text{Joint-Level Smoothness}
-]

-More specifically, the reported composite objective combines a measure based on the absolute work of joint torques with a measure based on integrated squared joint acceleration.
+* **mechanical effort**, and
+* **joint-level smoothness**.

 Conceptually:

-[
-J =
-w_E J_{\text{effort}}
-+
-w_S J_{\text{smoothness}}
-]

-where (w_E) and (w_S) determine how strongly each criterion contributes to the overall objective.
+`J = w_E * J_effort + w_S * J_smoothness`

+where:

+* `J_effort` represents the effort-related component,
+* `J_smoothness` represents the smoothness-related component,
+* `w_E` and `w_S` determine their relative contribution.

+More specifically, the reported successful formulation combines a measure based on the absolute work of joint torques with a measure based on integrated squared joint acceleration.

 ### Interpretation

-A simple example:

-Suppose a person can reach a target using:

-* a very energy-efficient but jerky movement, or
+Consider two possible movements to the same target:

+* Movement A uses relatively little effort but contains abrupt changes in acceleration.
-* a very smooth but energetically expensive movement.
+* Movement B is very smooth but requires more effort.

-If humans consistently choose something between these extremes, a composite objective can explain this behavior:
+If human movements tend to lie between these extremes, a composite objective can explain this behavior:

-> The human is not optimizing only energy or only smoothness; both appear to influence the selected motion.
+> The human is not optimizing only effort or only smoothness; both criteria can contribute to the selected movement.

 This is the key conceptual contribution relevant to our project.

+**Important:** this does **not** mean that effort and smoothness are established as the objectives of human locomotion.
+The evidence in this paper is for the studied arm-reaching task.

 ---

 ### 5. Validation

-The candidate objectives are evaluated by comparing trajectories generated by optimizing different cost formulations with experimentally observed human reaching trajectories.
+The candidate objectives are evaluated by comparing trajectories generated under different cost formulations with experimentally observed human reaching trajectories.

-The study finds that a combination of effort and smoothness-related terms reproduces important characteristics of human arm trajectories better than individual criteria alone.
+The study finds that a combination of effort- and smoothness-related terms reproduces important characteristics of human arm trajectories better than individual criteria alone.

-Thus, the paper provides experimental evidence that:
+Therefore, within the studied task, the paper provides evidence that:

-[
-\text{Human Motion}
-\not\approx
-\text{single criterion optimization}
-]
+**Human Motion ≠ optimization of only one candidate criterion**

 and that:

-[
-\text{Human Motion}
-\approx
-\text{optimization of a composite objective}
+**Human Motion ≈ optimization of a composite objective**
-]

-within the studied arm-reaching task.
+The important conclusion is not that one particular objective has been proven to be the universal human objective, but that **a combination of multiple criteria can provide a better explanation of observed behavior**.

 ---